Overview

 1. Create a Secure S3 Bucket

 Provision a bucket using your organization’s usual naming and configuration standards.
-We recommend the following general guidelines:
+We recommend the following general guidelines:- Access Control: Keep ACLs disabled; use IAM roles and policies for access.

 - Versioning: Not required—PlayerZero will recreate missing data if needed.